slaparra/go-training/doc/17-working-with-a-database-mysql.md

-# Working with a database, connecting with mysql
+# Working with databases, connecting to mysql

 Package [sql](https://golang.org/pkg/database/sql/) provides a generic interface around SQL (or SQL-like) databases.
 The sql package must be used in conjunction with a database driver.
 See https://golang.org/s/sqldrivers for a list of drivers.